Premier League questions: Will Bournemouth and Liverpool produce another classic?

 PLAY SUPER 6: Simply predict the correct scores for our six selected matches for your chance to win the jackpot.

 Will Ranieri deliver the final straw for Mourinho once more?
-Manchester United vs Fuham, Saturday 3pm
+Manchester United vs Fulham, Saturday 3pm

 Back in December 2015, Jose Mourinho took his Premier League champions to the King Power Stadium knowing his job was on the line, but what followed was another limp display as Leicester ran out 2-1 winners.